tarantool/doc/doc/release/2021-08-releases.rst

--   Fixed a rare crash with leader election enabled (any mode except ``off``), which could happen if a leader resigned from its role while another node was writing something elections-related to WAL The crash was in the debug build, and in the release build it would lead to undefined behaviour (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6129`).
+-   Fixed a rare crash with leader election enabled (any mode except ``off``), which could happen if a leader resigned from its role while another node was writing something elections-related to WAL.
+    The crash was in the debug build, and in the release build it would lead to undefined behaviour (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`6129`).